midorinom/maplestory_tracker/README.md

 #### JWT
 - Implement JWT authentication to protect all endpoints from being accessed by users that are not logged in

-#### Chatbot
-- Add a chatbot that the user can interact with through text.
-The chatbot will be developed using machine learning to be able to answer maplestory-related questions.

 #### Pages
 Currently, I have fully developed the backend for all the following pages (API endpoints and database models + schemas), all that remains is to do up the frontend.
 To show a rough idea of how each page will look like, I have included the images of the spreadsheets I made from back when I played the game actively.
 I will be using these spreadsheets as an inspiration and reference to design the pages.